rubyrider/clark-interview/README.md

 { “A”: 1.75, “B”: 1.5, “C”: 1 }
 ```

-## Documentation

-The code is documented using Yard Doc.
-Feel free to check the doc folder.

 ## Interactive Console

 How to test, right?
 Just type the following and hit enter: